elastic/apm-agent-python/README.rst

     :alt: Supported Python versions

-This is the official Python module for Elastic APM.
+This is the official Python module for Elastic APM!

 It provides full out-of-the-box support for many of the popular frameworks, including Django, and Flask.
 Elastic APM also includes drop-in support for any